The project

 In 2018, we started satellite-tagging Black-tailed Godwits in the scope of the precursor project LIFE Meadow Birds.
 The goal was (and still is) to find the exact migratory routes that the birds use, and to use that information to determine which dangers they might face along the way.

 The first transmitters that we used were light and durable, but had no GPS accuracy.
 Now, with the ongoing technological progress, we are able to use lightweight GPS transmitters with lots of different sensors to gain detailed movement and behavioural data from the Godwits.
-In six years of challenging field work, we have tagged more than 150 adult and juvenile birds in total, and has now collected more than 210.000 locations.
+In six years of challenging field work, we have tagged more than 380 adult and juvenile birds in total, and have now collected more than 256,000 locations.

 Follow our birds